 Cyclists love coffee.
 Not just because it's a delicious caffeinated reward after threading your way along Sydney's busy streets, but also because it's a destination that gets you on your bike to meet your mates for a cuppa and a chat at the other end.
-We put our pedal to the metal to scout out some the best cycling cafés in Sydney, from Surry Hills' much loved Rapha Cycle Club to Lavender Bay's Bay Ten Espresso.
+We put our pedal to the metal to scout out some the best cycling cafés in Sydney.
+For more, visit our guides to the best Bondi cafés and the best coffee in Sydney's CBD.

 The best cycling cafés in Sydney